friendlyflame/esp32-rc-car/README.md

 - 4 × AA Alkaline batteries – to power the motors
 - Buck Converter (MP1584) – step down battery voltage to 3.3V for ESP32
 - Jumper wires, solder, electrical tape
-- (Optional) 4 × AAA batteries (initially used separately for ESP32)
+- (Optional) 4 × AAA batteries (initially used separately for ESP32, to solve wifi resets)

 ---